9447-team-4/Soteria/infrastructure/gitea/README.md

 chmod 700 get_helm.sh
 ./get_helm.sh
 ```
-Then, navigate to the helm-chart folder and run:
+Then, navigate to the helm-chart folder and run (only has to be done once):
 ```
 helm dependency update
 ```
 Finally, navigate to the root gitea folder and run:
 ```
-helm install gitea-charts helm-chart/ --values helm-chart/values.yaml --create-namespace gitea
+kubectl create namespace gitea kubectl create quota test --hard=count/persistentvolumeclaims=4 --namespace=gitea helm install gitea-charts helm-chart/ --values helm-chart/values.yaml --namespace gitea
 ```
-This will add 3 pods to your default kubernetes namespace.
+This will add 3 pods to your "gitea" namespace.

 ## Usage
 To open a UI to the gitea server run:
 ```
-kubectl port-forward gitea-charts-0 3000:3000
+kubectl -n gitea port-forward gitea-charts-0 3000:3000
 ```
 The ui is accesible from any browser at localhost:3000
 The default admin account is: